JDG vs Sp. z o.o. vs Estonian CIT for STR: Comparison Table 2026

 Is Estonian CIT the same as "no tax"?

 No, it is "tax deferral".
 All reinvested profit sits in the company and is NOT taxed as long as it stays there.
-But on payout (dividend, sale of company, liquidation) tax 10% (small) or 20% (others) is collected, plus PIT 19% effectively reduced to 9% for small taxpayers.
+But on payout (dividend, sale of company, liquidation) CIT 10% (small) or 20% (others) is collected.
+The shareholder also pays 19% PIT on the dividend, but deducts from it 90% (small taxpayers) or 70% (others) of the CIT paid by the company - so the effective combined burden is materially lower than the sum of both taxes.

 Can I be on ryczalt but still keep a revenue and cost ledger?